Martin INDIE MAKERS

 return createClient(supabaseUrl, supabaseAnonKey, options)

-03/08/2022, 5:28 PMmessage: 'null value in column "id" of relation "goals_blocked" violates not-null constraint',
+03/08/2022, 5:28 PMmessage: 'null value in column "id" of relation "goals_blocked" violates not-null constraint', after running an upsert as follows:

 const { data: goalBlocked, error } = await supabase.from('goals_blocked').upsert({